 Maggie said: “I love those over the door shoe organizers (with the pouches).
 I use them for EVERYTHING.
 One on the inside of the pantry for office supplies; one in the nursery for powder, lotions, clippers, etc.; two in my daughters room for hair accessories; and another for art supplies under her loft bed.”

-Debbie said: “1) Don’t hoard, 2) No one needs 12 pair of jeans, 3) Make use of hidden storage (such as under the bed), 4) Add shelving to closets, 5) Add hooks to inside of doors (closet/cabinets).”
+Debbie said: “Creative storage solutions?
+1) Don’t hoard, 2) No one needs 12 pair of jeans, 3) Make use of hidden storage (such as under the bed), 4) Add shelving to closets, 5) Add hooks to inside of doors (closet/cabinets).”

 Melinda said: “Minimize!
 It turns out the kids don’t need so many toys! ;)”